oc-courses/intro-git-github/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Information New feature/20170306

+Create file index.php for example
+Add to index.php <?php echo "Hello World";  // for exemple ?>